StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 .. _e-mail-reminders:

-**E-mail reminders for your team members**
+• **E-mail reminders for your team members**

-We'll remind your team members that their documents will be deleted:
+We usually remind your team members that their documents are about to be deleted:

 • **7 days before the deletion**
 • **on the day of deletion**

+**Hint!** if you set the deletion period to 5 days or choose a shorter deletion period than your current one, your team members might only receive one e-mail reminder on the day of deletion.
+This will be the case for documents that have been on Skribble longer than the new deletion period.

 ..
 NOTE::
    The information below only applies to Enterprise customers who haven’t activated the deletion period for all documents.